NJBLAGA/NathanBlaga_T2A2/README.md

 **Line_item/Carts Relations:**

- The Line_items table contains two foreign keys.Listings can have zero to many line_items, a specific line_item can only house one listing.
+ The Line_items table contains two foreign keys.
+Listings can have zero to many line_items, a specific line_item can only house one listing.
 The foreign key informs the database which listing, the line_item pertains to through the listings_id.
 Finally a cart can have zero to many line_items while a line_item belongs to one cart.
 The database is informed which cart the specific line_item belongs to through the cart_id foreign key.

-### **Roadmap - Whats Next?:**
+### **Roadmap - What's Next?**

 The current version of Workout Jungle has meet user stories and requirements providing a user-friendly and safe space to buy and sell fitness equipment.
 However through potential ethical issues and changing landscapes, it is vital that continuous updates and features are rolled out to better optimise the applications full potential and reach maximum market share.
 The following are planned updates and feature changes to ensure users of Workout Jungle receive the ultimate experience.

 **Admin Dashboard:**

 1. Division of responsibilities  with introduction of a moderator role.
-The moderators job will be to handle listings and conversations between users.
+Moderators will handle listings and conversations between users.
 While the Admin role will conduct oversight on user registrations, admissions and activities.
 1. Staff only chat so all admin and moderatos can discuss day to day operations and security matters.
 1. All admin and moderators will have their own admin username and passwords to introduce a second level of security.